google/osv-scanner/docs/guided-remediation.md

 {: .note }
 Writing these changes will not reinstall your dependencies.
 You'll need to run `npm ci` (or equivalent) separately.

-## Relock and Relax Direct Dependency Remediation
+## Relock and relax direct dependency remediation

 Relocking recomputes your entire dependency graph based on your manifest file, taking the newest possible versions of all your required packages.
 This causes a large number of changes to your dependency graph, which potentially carries a larger risk of breakages.